About the Museum

 The museum cabinet.
 I’ve contracted with Anna Robinson, a maker of fine wooden spoons, to design, consult, and build the museum boxes.
 Anna is a writer and editor, doula and quilter, letterpress printer and cabinetry student (currently enrolled), and veteran of Glowforge, a 2D laser-cutter manufacturer.
 She’s made a prototype that you can see throughout this project page, and we’ve already learned a lot about what we’ll revise for the next development round.

 The book’s setting and printing.
 I met Phil Abel of Hand & Eye Letterpress (now part of Inkit London) when I was researching London Kerning in late 2017.
 Phil is a veteran letterpress printer, and designs and prints fine-art books and projects for art and commerce.
 His firm also donates half its profits towards apprenticeships and training for vulnerable people.
-Phil will print the book and contract the Monotype hot-metal typesetting and image plate making.
+Phil will print the book and contract the Monotype hot-metal typesetting to Effra Press in North Yorkshire and the image plate making.